defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 ### Deprovision Users
 Users need to be deprovisioned (GitLab user account disabled or deleted) promptly from GitLab when they lose access via Keycloak (Keycloak user account disabled/deleted or removed from a group that gives GitLab access).

-Note: it possible to authenticate to GitLab with Personal Access Tokens (PATs) and SSH keys, these bypass SSO because the user does not login with a browser.
+Note: it is possible to authenticate to GitLab with Personal Access Tokens (PATs) and SSH keys, these bypass SSO because the user does not login with a browser.
 It is critical to promptly deactivate or delete users from GitLab to terminate access.

 Note: deleted and deactivated users do not consume a license.
 GitLab bills per user active in the past 30 days(?).
 To minimize cost, users should be deactivated promptly.